-Am I Entitled to Permanent Disability Benefits?
+Am I Entitled to Permanent Disability Benefits in Vermont?

 All permanent disability benefits are meant to give seriously injured workers enough money to live the life they did before their accident.
 For some, these benefits are the difference between losing or keeping their homes, having food on the table, or providing their families with basic necessities.

 In Vermont, you receive temporary disability benefits only until you reach “maximum medical improvement” or return to work, whichever of the two comes first.
 Maximum medical improvement is the point where you will not get substantially better regardless of medical treatment.

 However, your injury may have caused permanent impairment.
 You may then be faced with current and future lost wages.
 Permanent disability benefits are meant to compensate you for lost earnings.
 You already have medical benefits that are payable for your lifetime for the injury.
 If an adjuster tells you your case is “closed” they are not being truthful.